-If the qualifying earnings basis is being used, the minimum contribution after 6 April 2019 is 8% with at least 3% from the employer on qualifying earnings falling between upper and lower earnings limits of £6,136 and £50,000 a year.
+If the qualifying earnings basis is being used, the minimum contribution is 8% with at least 3% from the employer on qualifying earnings falling between upper and lower earnings limits of £6,240 and £50,270 a year.
 These payments are known as ‘contributions’ and are set by the government each year.

 Minimum pension contributions have risen in stages starting from 6 April 2018.
-From 6 April 2019 minimum pension contributions increase to 8% of employees’ qualifying earnings (3% employer, 4% employee and 1% tax relief).
+From 6 April 2019 minimum pension contributions have increased to 8% of employees’ qualifying earnings (3% employer, 4% employee and 1% tax relief).